 If a student does not pass a course with a C or higher and has not met the criteria for program dismissal the student's graduation date will be delayed.
 When this occurs, additional measures are required to assist the student with the goal of being successful in the program.
 Students will be required to meet one-on-one with the academic advisor each semester prior to registration.
-Students will also be required to meet with the nursing coordinator either before or at the first week of the following semester to develop a plan for success.
-The nursing coordinator will follow up with students as needed.
-Students are expected to meet with the nursing coordinator as required.
+Students will also be required to meet with the Director of the Student Success Center either before or at the first week of the following semester to develop a plan for success.
+The Director of the Student Success Center will follow up with students as needed.
+Students are expected to meet with the Director of the Student Success Center as required.